Bridging the time scales of single-cell and population dynamics: Results

-{\bf Comparison with population level experiments: scaling of timescales in the {\em C. crescentus} lifecycle.} For {\em C. crescentus} cells, the ``normal'' cell stage corresponds to stalked cells, and ``quiescent'' cells are identified with swarmer cells.
+{\bf Comparison with population level experiments: scaling of timescales in the {\em C. crescentus} lifecycle.} For {\em C. crescentus} cells, the ``normal'' cells correspond to stalked cells, and ``quiescent'' cells correspond to swarmer cells.
 Each stalked cell divides into a stalked cell and a swarmer cell.
 The swarmer differentiates into a stalked cell after a time, $T_{q}$.
 Thus, for bulk-culture experiments with {\em C. crescentus} cells, $\n = \n_{q} = 1$, and Eq.\ \eqref{eq-sw-st} becomes

-From our bulk-culture experiments, we are able to determine the population growth rate, $k$ (see {\bf Methods} for details).
-Moreover, $P(\t)$ is also known, since it is directly observed in our single-cell experiments.
+From our bulk-culture experiments, we are able to determine the population growth rate, $k$.
+Population growth data were obtained using standard optical density measurements.
+For each experimental condition $12$--$20$ growth curves were obtained under dilute growth conditions; for each growth curve we recorded $6$--$10$ data points in the ``log--phase''.
+The exponential growth rate of the population was determined by averaging the growth rates obtained from the log phase data of each growth curve.
+Moreover, $P(\t)$ is also known, since it is directly observed in our single-cell experiments~\cite{2014-iyer-biswas-mz}.
 Thus, the timescale that remains to be determined is the swarmer-to-stalked cell transition time, $T_{q}$, and the corresponding distribution, $P_{q}(T_{q})$.
 There are several technical reasons why direct experimental characterization of $T_{q}$ is challenging (see~\cite{2010-england-uk}).
 Yet knowledge of this timescale could provide an important clue to many fundamental biological questions.
 For example, it is not known precisely what fraction of the {\em C. crescentus} lifecycle is spent in the swarmer stage.
 Determining this may in turn indicate how the additional differentiation step in the lifecycle confers flexibility to the fitness of {\em C. crescentus} cells in different growth conditions.
 Also, results in~\cite{2014-iyer-biswas-mz} imply that there must be cell size growth at the swarmer stage, since the average size of a newborn swarmer is only $\approx 80\%$ of the average size of a newborn stalked cell, and the newborn stalked cell size distribution has been shown to be invariant.
 But whether swarmer cell sizes increase linearly, exponentially, or in a rapid growth spurt during differentiation, remains to be determined.